Basic Questions React Hooks Interview Questions

 };

-In this example, useMemo is used to memoize the total price of items in a list.
-The calculation is recomputed only when the items prop changes.
+is used to memoize the total price of items in a list.
+The calculation is recomputed only when the items

 useCallback

-• Purpose: useCallback is used to memoize functions to avoid creating new function instances on each re-render.
-This is useful when you need to pass a callback to child components or when a function is expensive to create.
+is used to memoize functions to avoid creating new function instances on each re-render.
+This is useful when you need to pass a callback to child components or when a function is expensive to create. - Behavior: It returns a memoized function that is recreated only when its dependencies change.
+The dependency array determines when the memoization should be updated.

-• Common Use Cases: useCallback is useful for passing stable callbacks to child components to prevent unnecessary re-renders or for memoizing functions with expensive setups.
+is useful for passing stable callbacks to child components to prevent unnecessary re-renders or for memoizing functions with expensive setups.

-Example of useCallback:
+Example of useCallback

 import React, { useCallback } from 'react';